ts-azure-services/drift-primer/main-content/deploy_model.md

 the model's outputs and will default as part of the endpoint deployment.
 ![model_artifacts](./imgs/model_artifacts.jpg)

-Once deployed, a live endpoint is available to receive data inputs and provide a prediction.
+Once deployed, a live endpoint (`baseline-model-endpoint`) is available to receive data inputs and provide a prediction.
 Note that with this endpoint, many options are configurable - in particular, auto-scaling to accomodate traffic bursts, either based upon a manual limit, or a set of metrics.
 ![baseline_endpoint](./imgs/baseline_endpoint.jpg)